sirmdub/stravaNotifier/README.md

 ### Todo

 - [ ] make my own simple summary objects that are pickleable
+- [ ] summary obj for segment?
+- [ ] summary obj for segment leaderboard
+- [ ] summary obj for activity feed
 - [ ] profit $$$

 ### Notes about design decisions (you don't have to like it...)